InfraLore/make_for_devops/chapters/02-executable_readme.md

 Run `make help` to see all available commands.
 ````

 Notice what's happened here.
-The README is now incredibly simple—it doesn't try
+The README is now straightforward and direct—it
-to document complex processes, it just points to executable commands.
-The
+doesn't try to document complex processes, it just points to executable
-Makefile contains the actual implementation of each workflow, with built-in
+commands.
+The Makefile contains the actual implementation of each workflow, with
-validation, error handling, and helpful output.
-On the next page, I'll show you
+built-in validation, error handling, and helpful output.
+On the next page, I'll
-the Makefile to which this README refers.
-It's not a working Makefile, you'll
+show you the Makefile to which this README refers.
+It's not a working Makefile,
-have to read on for working examples.
+you'll have to read on for working examples.

 ```makefile
 .DEFAULT_GOAL := help